hepsiburada/VoltranJS/README.md

 ```

-If you want to fetch data from server side, you should add 'getInitialState'.
+If you want to fetch data from server side, you should add `getInitialState`.

 **./conf/local.config.js**